What you can do with your Cognitive Science degree and how to get help from the University Careers Service

 - Rachel Bussom, IT Risk Assurance Consultant, EY

 Need more help?

 The University Careers Service has lots of useful resources to help you explore your options.
-A good starting point is to look at their webpages for Cognitive Science students where you’ll also find contact details if you need to get in touch.
+A good starting point is to look at their webpages where you can access lots of resources and where you’ll also find contact details if you need to get in touch.